threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#manual__faq?id=what-is-the-network-information-to-access-bsc-for-the-threefold-token-what-is-the-token-address-for-adding-the-token-in-the-metamask-app">What is the network information to access BSC for the Threefold token?
 What is the token address for adding the token in the MetaMask app?</a></li>
 <li><a href="#manual__faq?id=how-can-i-trade-tft-on-pancake-swap-how-can-i-add-tft-on-pancake-swap">How can I trade TFT on Pancake Swap?
 How can I add TFT on Pancake Swap?</a></li>
 <li><a href="#manual__faq?id=how-can-i-swap-threefold-tokens-tft-on-stellar-blockchain">How can I swap Threefold tokens (TFT) on Stellar Blockchain?</a></li>
+<li><a href="#manual__faq?id=on-my-website-users-can-donate-tft-on-the-stellar-chain-is-there-a-way-for-users-on-my-website-to-easily-track-the-total-sum-of-tft-donated">On my website, users can donate TFT on the Stellar Chain.
+Is there a way for users on my website to easily track the total sum of TFT donated?</a></li>
 </ul>
 </li>
 <li><a href="#manual__faq?id=tf-connect-app-tf-dashboard-graphql-grix-proxy-and-polkadot-substrate">TF Connect App, TF Dashboard, GraphQL, Grix Proxy and Polkadot Substrate</a>